JonasKemmer/AliasFinder/README.md

 Welcome to the AliasFinder V1.0.

 Please select the sampling frequency you want to test from the plot

-Zoom or pan to view,
-press any button when ready to select the sampling frequency - then click:
 ```

 ![Picture of the Window Function](./Example/window_function_plot.png "Window_Function")